Commentary (magazine): 20th century

-In the late 1950s, the magazine quality sagged, as Cohen suffered from mental illness and committed suicide.

-A protégé of Lionel Trilling, Norman Podhoretz took over in 1960, running the magazine with an iron hand until his retirement in 1995.

-Podhoretz said, Commentary was founded to lead the Jewish intellectuals "out of the desert of alienation...and into the promised land of democratic, pluralistic, and prosperous America".
-Cohen brought on board strong editors who themselves wrote important essays, including Irving Kristol; art critic Clement Greenberg; film and cultural critic Robert Warshow; and sociologist Nathan Glazer.
-Commentary published Hannah Arendt, Daniel Bell, Sidney Hook, and Irving Howe.
+Cohen brought on board strong editors who themselves wrote important essays, including Kristol; art critic Clement Greenberg; film and cultural critic Robert Warshow; and sociologist Nathan Glazer.
+Commentary also published work by Hannah Arendt, Daniel Bell, Sidney Hook, and Irving Howe.

+In the late 1950s, the magazine's quality sagged, as Cohen became mentally ill and died by suicide.

+Norman Podhoretz, a protégé of Lionel Trilling, took over in 1960, running the magazine until his retirement in 1995.
+Podhoretz said that Commentary was founded to lead the Jewish intellectuals "out of the desert of alienation...and into the promised land of democratic, pluralistic, and prosperous America".

-The emergence of the New Left, which was bitterly hostile to Johnson, to capitalism and to universities, angered Podhoretz for what he perceived as its shallowness and hostility to Israel in the 1967 Six-Day War.
-Articles attacked the New Left on questions ranging from crime, the nature of art, drugs, poverty, to the new egalitarianism; Commentary said that the New Left was a dangerous anti-American, anti-liberal, and anti-Semitic force.
+The emergence of the New Left, which was hostile to President Lyndon B. Johnson, capitalism, and universities, angered Podhoretz with what he perceived as its shallowness and hostility to Israel in the 1967 Six-Day War.
+Articles attacked the New Left on matters including crime, the nature of art, drugs, poverty, and the new egalitarianism; Commentary said the New Left was a dangerous anti-American, anti-liberal, and antisemitic force.
 Daniel Patrick Moynihan used Commentary to attack the Watts riots and liberals who defended it as a just revolution.

 21st century

-In 2007, the magazine ended its affiliation with AJC when Commentary, Inc., an independent 501(c)(3) non-profit enterprise, took over as publisher.
+In 2007, the magazine ended its affiliation with the AJC when Commentary, Inc., an independent 501(c)(3) nonprofit enterprise, took over as publisher.

 In 2011, the journal donated its archives from 1945 to 1995 to the Harry Ransom Center at the University of Texas at Austin.
 These included letters and essay revisions.

-Popular culture

-Films

-Commentary has been referred to in three Woody Allen films: